Best electronic drum set for kids 2024: child-friendly electronic drum kits

 Not as many features as the Nitro Mesh

-This kit comes complete with mesh heads, a drum key and a pair of drumsticks, meaning - providing you’ve got a seat or drum throne - you’re ready to go right out of the box!
+This kit comes complete with mesh heads across all drum pads, plus a drum key and a pair of drumsticks in the box, meaning - providing you’ve got a seat or drum throne on standby - you’re ready to go right out of the box!
 Kids will love how many cool features there are to play with here and will be happy to get stuck straight in.

 Overall, we found the Alesis Turbo Mesh to be an excellent value electronic drum set.
-All mesh heads feel great and almost as realistic as an acoustic drum head, the drum sounds are great for the price and the coaching modes on-board the module are helpful in helping your child learn their first rhythms and master time-keeping.
+As with all the Alesis electronic drums we've tested over the years, the mesh heads on this kit feel great and almost as realistic as an acoustic drum head, the drum sounds are great for the price and the coaching modes on-board the module are will help your child learn their first rhythms and master time-keeping.
 If you’re on a budget or just looking to have a go at drumming, this kit is well worth your money.

 Roland’s best e-kit for kids